User Profile Cannot be Loaded

 Fix User Profile Service Failed Issue

 Step 1.
-Turn off your computer.
-We need to boot your computer in Safe Mode with Networking.
+Turn off or Shut down your computer.
+We need to boot your computer into Safe Mode with Networking

 Once the restoration process is initiated, do not interrupt in between.
 It may take 5-15 minutes to complete the process and restart your computer on NORMAL MODE automatically.

-Once you get your normal screen, Open command prompt (admin).
-This will open command prompt screen, click and start typing the command: sfc /scannow and hit enter from keyboard.
-This is a system file checker and will take 15-20 minutes to finish and correct all the Windows errors, if any.
+This is a system file checker and will take 15-20 minutes to complete and correct all Windows errors, if any.